-If you are concerned that you have a Learning Disorder: Autistic Spectrum Disorder (ASD), Specific Learning Disorder (Dyslexia, Dyspraxia, Dyscalculia etc) or ADHD (Attention and Deficit Hyperactivity Disorder) etc that may be interfering with your academic life here at UNC it might be possible make an appointment for a psycho-educational evaluation to find out?
+If you are concerned that you have Autistic Spectrum Disorder (ASD), Specific Learning Disorder (Dyslexia, Dyspraxia, Dyscalculia etc) or ADHD (Attention and Deficit Hyperactivity Disorder) etc. that may be interfering with your academic life here at UNC, it might be possible to have a psycho-educational evaluation.

-To explore an evaluation to address your concerns you can talk to ARS/CAPS/The Learning Center or, if you do not feel comfortable doing this you can complete this form...we might have more questions though and please be aware that if you have not utilized supports or resources already in an attempt to address your challenges it is unlikely that your request will be progressed.
+To explore whether an evaluation makes sense for you, you can talk to ARS/CAPS/The Learning Center.
+If you do not feel comfortable doing this, you can complete the form below.
+However, please know that we might have questions for you after reading through your form.
+Also, be aware that if you have not utilized supports or resources already in an attempt to address your challenges, it is unlikely that your request will be progressed.

-- If you are a resident of North Carolina and receive financial aid, you may qualify for a scholarship to fund this assessment.
+- If you are a resident of North Carolina for tuition purposes and have completed the Free Application for Federal Student Aid for the academic year at fafsa.gov, you may qualify for a scholarship to help fund this formal assessment.
 To explore that possibility, please complete the following online screening tool.
 Your responses will be reviewed by a committee comprised of staff from CAPS, Accessibility Resources (ARS) and the Learning Center.
 If the committee believes you would benefit from a psycho-educational evaluation, it will send your PID to The Office of Scholarships and Student Aid to determine your eligibility for the scholarship.
 You will receive an email with further instructions after the review and determination is complete.